These Errors Can Affect Your Weight

 6. Sipping Too Many Calories

 When counting calories, many of us tend to overlook what's in our drinks.
 This is a big mistake when you consider that some fancy coffees and alcoholic beverages have more than 500 calories.
 Even the calories in fruit juice and soda can add up quickly.
-What's worse is that liquid calories don't curb hunger.
-You're not going to eat any less after a high-calorie drink.

 7. Drinking Too Little Water